 10 of my favourite half-day walks close to Glasgow

-I am frequently asked to recommend walks close to Glasgow.
+I am frequently asked to recommend the best walks close to Glasgow.
 Many people are also keen to use public transport to access these walking routes.
-Here is my list of my favourite walks (or runs) within reasonably easy reach of Scotland’s largest city.
+Here is my list of my favourite and best walks (or runs) within reasonably easy reach of Scotland’s largest city.

 Note: Height gain refers to the difference between the lowest point and the highest point, rather than the total ascent.